Last Updated on

 For the frosting:

-- Cut the chocolate into small chunks, then put it in a saucepan along with the cream and the pumpkin spice.
+- Add the white chocolate to a saucepan along with the cream and the pumpkin spice.

 - Turn on the heat and slowly dissolve the chocolate.
 Don't let the cream get too hot, it shouldn't simmer, it should just be warm enough to melt the chocolate.